Piyush800x/EdgeRewardCollector/README.md

 You must not control your mouse during the task.

+Removing history of recent search is fully optional but recomended.

 ## Developers
 This is just a automated stuff in python, if you want to make this project better feel free to fork it and i feel glad to merge your contribution on this.